 Min. of civil aviation has issued relaxation sanction for journey on temporary duty/permanent move due to exigencies of work, in sector Delhi-Leh-Delhi.
-However, officers may preferably avail the services of Indian airlines in this sector.
-Further, for journey on official duties, separate sanction of ministry of civil aviation and certificate non-availability of flights etc for Indian airlines is not required. his relaxation is not available for LTC.
+However, Officers may preferably avail the services of Indian airlines in this sector.
+Further, for journey on official duties, separate sanction of ministry of civil aviation is not required but certificate of non-availability of flights from Indian airlines may be enclosed with the claim.
+This relaxation is not available for LTC.

 TA/DA on TDs for attending functions of raising day etc. is not admissible for reimbursement.

 The basic audit requirement here is as to whether any public interest has been served when journey performed by own vehicle while proceeding on Ty.
 Duty.
 The claim is admissible only when proper sanction of competent authority i.e. GOC-in-C Command is accorded for the same.